 You do, however, need to export the SDS jar files.
-Because they are used by the kaajee-1.1.0.xxx.jar, they need to be loaded via an application-level classloader in order for the kaajee-1.1.0.xxx.jar to have visibility to them.
+Because they are used by the kaajee-1.2.0.xxx.jar, they need to be loaded via an application-level classloader in order for the kaajee-1.2.0.xxx.jar to have visibility to them.

-Thus, when you deploy/distribute your application it is recommended that you distribute both SDS jar files in the same ear file location as you distribute the kaajee-1.1.0.xxx.jar file.
+Thus, when you deploy/distribute your application it is recommended that you distribute both SDS jar files as well as other depencies in the same ear file location as you distribute the kaajee-1.2.0.xxx.jar file.